Skip to content

 }

-In OnceCallback, if constexpr (std::is_void_v<ReturnType>) appears in two places: the callback execution logic of impl_run(), and the chaining composition logic of then().
-Both places deal with the same issue—void return types cannot be assigned and returned in the usual way.
+In OnceCallback, if constexpr appears in two places: the callback execution logic of operator() and the chaining composition logic of then.
+Both places face the same problem—void return types cannot be assigned and returned in the常规 way.

 decltype(auto)

-decltype(auto) is the return type deduction method introduced in C++14.
-The difference between it and auto lies in the handling of references: auto discards references and top-level const, while decltype(auto) preserves them.
+decltype(auto) is a return type deduction method introduced in C++14.
+The difference between it and auto lies in the handling of references: auto drops references and top-level const, while decltype(auto) preserves them.

 [[nodiscard]] Attribute

-[[nodiscard]] is the attribute standardized in C++17, telling the compiler "the return value of this function should not be ignored".
-If the caller writes cb.is_cancelled(); but doesn't use the return value, the compiler will issue a warning.
+[[nodiscard]] is an attribute standardized in C++17, telling the compiler "the return value of this function should not be ignored".
+If the caller writes is_canceled() but doesn't use the return value, the compiler will issue a warning.

 Ref-qualified Member Functions

-C++11 allows non-static member functions to be ref-qualified, annotated with & or && after the function's parameter list. & means it can only be called on an lvalue, and && means it can only be called on an rvalue.
+C++11 allows reference qualifiers (ref-qualifiers) for non-static member functions, annotating with & or && after the function parameter list. & means it can only be called on an lvalue, && means it can only be called on an rvalue.

 Summary

-In this article, we quickly ran through all the fundamental C++ features that the OnceCallback series will use.
-For each feature, we clarified three points: what it is, how to use it, and where it will appear in OnceCallback.
-If you feel unfamiliar with any feature, we recommend going back to the corresponding chapter in the earlier volumes for a systematic study—upcoming articles will not re-explain these basic syntax elements.
+In this article, we quickly ran through all the basic C++ features that will be used in the OnceCallback series.
+For each feature, we clarified three points: what it is, how to use it, and where it appears in OnceCallback.
+If you are unfamiliar with any feature, I suggest going back to the corresponding chapters in the earlier volumes to study systematically—subsequent articles will not re-explain these basic syntax rules.

-Next, we are going to dive deep.
-The first stop is "Function Types and Template Partial Specialization"—this is the key to understanding the peculiar syntax of OnceCallback<R(Args...)>, and it is the entry point for building our entire template skeleton.
+Next, we are entering the deep dive section.
+The first stop is "Function Types and Template Partial Specialization"—this is the key to understanding the weird syntax OnceCallback<R(Args...)> and the entry point for building our entire template skeleton.